Blow-up dynamics for smooth finite energy radial data solutions to the self-dual Chern-Simons-Schr\"odinger equation: Introduction

 \subsection{Acknowledgements}

-K.~Kim and S.~Kwon are partially supported by Samsung Science \& Technology Foundation BA1701-01.
+K.~Kim and S.~Kwon are partially supported by Samsung Science \& Technology Foundation BA1701-01 and NRF-2019R1A5A1028324.
 S.-J.~Oh is supported by the Samsung Science and Technology Foundation under Project Number SSTF-BA1702-02, a Sloan Research Fellowship and a NSF CAREER Grant DMS-1945615.
 Part of this work was done while K.~Kim was visiting Bielefeld University through IRTG 2235.
 He would like to appreciate its kind hospitality.
+The authors are grateful to anonymous referees for their careful reading of this manuscript.